 See a deeper green grass coloring and increased growth within 7 to 10 days

-Simply put, hydroseeding is a technique that spreads a specialized grass “slurry” evenly over bare ground to grow grass and prevent soil erosion.
+Simply put, hydroseeding is a technique that spreads a specialized grass “slurry” evenly over bare ground to grow grass quickly and prevent soil erosion.
 This slurry is made up of grass seeds, mulch, water, fertilizer, biostimulants, and occasionally green-tinted dye.

 It’s a clever mixture because the fertilizer boosts growth, and the mulch bonds the seeds to the soil, protects them from the elements (like wind or too much sunlight), and ultimately adds extra nutrients by decomposing on the growing grass.

-If you haven’t heard of hydroseeding, it’s possible you’ve heard hydromulching or hydraulic mulch seeding instead.
+If you haven’t heard of hydroseeding, it’s possible you’ve heard of hydromulching or hydraulic mulch seeding instead.
 They’re the same terms for a proven process that’s been around for more than a half-century.

-Pros and Cons of Hydroseeding
+What Are the Pros and Cons of Hydroseeding?

 Customizable seed blend